Jovaan-Whitton/Linux-File-Permissions/README.md

 # File Permissions in Linux – Portfolio
-File permissions in Linux

 ## Project description

-Linux commands are what allow users to communicate and control the OS.
-As a security professional I have been tasked with examining existing file permissions on the file system, to ensure the appropriate users on the research team are authorized with the appropriate permissions.
-If permissions do not match the authorization of users, they will be modified to authorize appropriate users and remove any unauthorized access.
+This project demonstrates my hands-on understanding of Linux file system permissions, a critical concept in securing systems from unauthorized access.
+As a security analyst, I simulated an auditing scenario where I reviewed and modified file and directory permissions to ensure that only authorized users on the research team had appropriate access.
+The project focused on identifying misconfigurations and applying role-based access control principles.

+---

+## Objectives

+- Audit file and directory permissions using ls -la
+- Interpret Linux permission strings
+- Modify permissions with chmod to match organizational policy
+- Secure hidden files and restrict unauthorized access to sensitive directories

+---

+## Toools and Commands used

+- OS: Linux
+- Commands: `ls`, `-la`, `chmod`

+---

 ## Check file and directory details

-To check the file and directory details within the projects directory I used command “ls -la”.
-The command “ls” lists all contents within a directory or file.
-Adding the option “-l” will display a list of all permissions for files and sub-directories within a directory.
-Option “-a” will display any hidden files.
-Using command “ls -la” will display all file and directory permissions within the project's sub-directory including hidden files.
+Used the following command to list files, permissions, and hidden files:

+- `ls -la`

+This displayed ownership, permissions, and visibility status of files within the project directory..

 <details>
   <summary>Output of `ls -la` command</summary>